Trichuriasis: Cause

 Trichuriasis is caused by a parasitic worm also known as a helminth called Trichuris trichiura.
 It belongs to the genus Trichuris, formerly known as Trichocephalus, meaning hair head, which would be a more accurate name; however the generic name is now Trichuris, which means hair tail (implying that the posterior end of the worm is the attenuated section).
 Infections by parasitic worms are known as helminthiasis.

 Reservoir

 Humans are the main, but not the only reservoir for T. trichiura.
 Recent research verified by the application of molecular techniques (PCR) that dogs are a reservoir for T. trichiura, as well as T. vulpis.

 Vector

 Non-biting cyclorrhaphan flies (Musca domestica, M. sorbens, Chrysomya rufifacies, C. bezziana, Lucina cuprina, Calliphora vicina and Wohlfarthia magnifica) have been found to carry Trichuris trichiura.
 A study in two localized areas in Ethiopia found cockroaches were carriers for several human intestinal parasites, including T. trichiura.

+Nevertheless, Trichuriasis is not considered a vector-borne disease as transmission primarily occurs through ingestion of embryonated eggs from contaminated soil or food.
+Insects such as flies and cockroaches act as mechanical carriers.